-Follow the complete recommended lens rubbing and rinsing times in the labeling of your solution used for cleaning, disinfecting and soaking your lenses to adequately disinfect your lenses and reduce the risk of contact lens infection.
+Follow the complete recommended lens rubbing and rinsing times in the labeling of the solution used for cleaning, disinfecting and soaking lenses to adequately disinfect lenses and reduce the risk of contact lens infection.

-- Rub and rinse your lenses for the recommended amount of time to help prevent serious eye infections. - Never use water, saline solution, or rewetting drops to disinfect your lenses.
-These solutions will not disinfect your lenses.
+Rub and rinse lenses for the recommended amount of time to help prevent serious eye infections.
+Never use water, saline solution, or rewetting drops to disinfect lenses.
+These solutions will not disinfect lenses.
 Not using the recommended disinfectant can lead to severe infection, vision loss or blindness.